This content borrows from the great work of Ichak Adizes and his research into corporate lifecycles and management.

 Entrepreneurship and the continuum of change

-Just four essential functions can define the fundamental role of management for any team, department, or company.
-If an organization can develop these four roles, then it will be successful.
-Understanding these functions and developing them in an organization is, therefore, essential knowledge for management.
+Just four essential functions can define the fundamental management roles for any team, department, or company.
+If an organization can develop these four roles, it will be successful.
+Therefore, understanding and developing these functions in an organization is essential knowledge for management.

 - Producer gets work done and ensures quality and timeliness are consistent.